shopping Pau d'arco / Ipe roxo - two varieties

 Pau d'arco—It’s Time You Heard About Pau d’Arco

-Pau d'arco is an herb that most Brazilians and other South Americans are very familiar with, but you may not feel the same.
-It’s been used in that area of the world for thousands of years to treat just about every problem you can imagine.
+Pau d’arco is an herb that most Brazilians and other South Americans are very familiar with.
+It’s been an important plant in that area of the world for thousands of years, believed to ease everything from skin irritation to a scratchy throat.

-You shouldn’t take pau d'arco if you’re pregnant or taking medications such as blood thinners.
-It’s best to talk with your healthcare provider before beginning a program of pau d'arco because it’s so powerful.
+You shouldn’t take pau d’arco if you’re pregnant or taking medications such as blood thinners.
+It’s best to talk with your healthcare provider before consuming pau d’arco.

 04.